Scouting in the East Midlands: Lincolnshire Scout County

 Lincolnshire Scout County is the Scout Association county covering the administrative counties of Rutland and much of Lincolnshire.
-The county is led by a volunteer management team with a County Commissioner at its head, since 1 November 2020 this has been Amy Gilbert.
+The county is led by a volunteer management team with a County Lead Volunteer at its head, since May 2024 this has been Howard Nelson.
 The county is run from an office in Lincoln which provides support for Scouting in the counties.
 This includes support for growth in the County which saw the county win a national Scouting award in 2017 for growing membership by 12.5% over three years with 5,746 youth members and 2,129 volunteer leaders.
 The County is split into ten districts:

 The county's badge, worn on the uniform of any member in the county, depicts the coat of arms of the City of Lincoln, a fleur-de-lis on a red cross on a white background contained within a shield shape on a green background.